Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ### Accessing moved variables

-`move` operator in Ü basically ends lifetime for variable specified.
+`move` operator in Ü ends lifetime for variable specified.
-So, accessing it is an error and such errors are detected.
+So, accessing it after moving is an error and such errors are detected.

 ```
 fn Foo( ust::string8 mut s )